lupyuen/lupyuen.github.io/src/plic3.md

 # UART Interrupt

 _Sorry TLDR: What's this PLIC?
-Why is it used by Serial Console?_
+What's Serial Console gotta do with it?_

 TODO